The Critters: Career

 The group formed in Plainfield, New Jersey, United States, in 1964 when singer-guitarist Don Ciccone (February 28, 1946 – October 8, 2016) went to see the band in which a friend of his, saxophonist Bob Podstawski, was a member.
 This local group was the Vibratones, comprising Jimmy Ryan (lead guitar), Ken Gorka (bass), Jack Decker (drums), and Chris Darway (keyboards) along with Podstawski.
 Ciccone was impressed by the group and asked Podstawski if he could arrange an audition with them.
 The group was taken by Ciccone's playing ability and the fact that he also wrote songs.
 Ciccone was asked to join with the group renaming themselves "The Critters", in emulation of similar band names like the Animals.

 The Critters were originally signed to Musicor Records by Jimmy Radcliffe, who also produced their first release "Georgianna" backed with "I'm Gonna Give" in 1964.
 They eventually signed with Kapp Records, and in 1965 recorded John Sebastian's song "Younger Girl" for their first release.
 The song was selected for the band by producer Artie Ripp.
 However, because Ciccone, Ryan, and Podstawski were then all accepted at Villanova University, the record was not completed until late 1965.
-"Younger Girl" became a minor pop hit in early 1966, and reached #38 in the UK Singles Chart in July that year.
-It was followed by Ciccone's song "Mr. Dieingly Sad", also produced by Ripp, which reached #17 later in the year, and by "Bad Misunderstanding", which reached #55 still later in 1966.
-The group had their final chart hit with "Don't Let the Rain Fall Down on Me" in 1967, at #39.
-By the time "Younger Girl" and "Mr. Dieingly Sad" had their respective chart success, Ciccone had already left the group due primarily to the Viet Nam War and his draft status at the time.
+"Younger Girl" became a minor pop hit in early 1966, and reached No. 38 in the UK Singles Chart in July that year.
+It was followed by Ciccone's song "Mr. Dieingly Sad", also produced by Ripp, which reached No. 17 later in the year, and by "Bad Misunderstanding", which reached No. 55 still later in 1966.
+The group had their final chart hit with "Don't Let the Rain Fall Down on Me" in 1967, at No. 39.
+By the time "Younger Girl" and "Mr. Dieingly Sad" had their respective chart success, Ciccone had already left the group due primarily to the Vietnam War and his draft status at the time.
 He had decided to join the U.S. Air Force, in which he would remain for four years, so he would have some choice as to where he would end up.
+Two other members of the Critters were drafted, and the remaining two members recruited new musicians and kept the Critters going for two more albums.
+Gorka recruited his friend, Kurt Shanaman from Mountainside, New Jersey, after proposing they get together at "Shades" a soda shop in Westfield, to discuss filling in with the band in the studio and on tour.
+They mutually agreed after riding in Gorka's 1967 burgundy "427" Corvette.